ArchiveBox/docs/Configuration.md

 ```bash
 :ERROR:zygote_host_impl_linux.cc(89)] Running as root without --no-sandbox is not supported.
 See https://crbug.com/638180
 ```

-This is a security-critical setting, do not set it to `False` unless you know what you're doing!
+*Note: **This is a security-critical setting**, only set this to `False` if you're running ArchiveBox inside a container or VM where it doesn't have access to the rest of your system!*

 *Related options:*
 [`FETCH_PDF`](#fetch_pdf), [`FETCH_SCREENSHOT`](#fetch_screenshot), [`FETCH_DOM`](#fetch_dom), [`CHECK_SSL_VALIDITY`](#check_ssl_validity), [`CHROME_USER_DATA_DIR`](#chrome_user_data_dir), [`CHROME_HEADLESS`](#chrome_headless), [`CHROME_BINARY`](#chrome_binary)